athulskrish/kstudents_flutter/keralatechreach_django/django_doc.md

 - Control the order of sliders through the position field
 - Toggle sliders on/off using the is_active field

-The mobile app can fetch active ad sliders through the API endpoint and display them in the home screen slider.
+The mobile app can fetch active ad sliders through the API endpoint and display them on the home screen slider.

 ## Home Page Featured Content Implementation